loda-lang/loda-programs/programs/README.md

 * [A081489](oeis/A081489.asm): a(n) = n*(2*n^2-3*n+7)/6 = C(n, 1) + C(n, 2) + 2*C(n, 3).
 * [A081490](oeis/A081490.asm): Leading term of n-th row of A081491.
 * [A081491](oeis/A081491.asm): Triangle read by rows in which the n-th row contains n terms of an arithmetic progression with a common difference of (n-1) and the first term of (n+1)-th row is 1 more than the last term of the n-th row.
+* [A081494](oeis/A081494.asm): Start with Pascal's triangle; form a triangle by sliding down n steps from top on both sides and including the horizontal row, deleting the inner numbers; a(n) = sum of entries on perimeter of triangle.
 * [A081585](oeis/A081585.asm): Third row of Pascal-(1,3,1) array A081578.
 * [A081587](oeis/A081587.asm): Third row of Pascal-(1,4,1) array A081579.
 * [A081589](oeis/A081589.asm): Third row of Pascal-(1,5,1) array A081580.
+* [A081593](oeis/A081593.asm): Third row of Pascal-(1,7,1) array A081582.
 * [A081595](oeis/A081595.asm): Let n = 10x + y where 0 <= y <= 9, x >= 0.
 Then a(n) = 4x+y.
 * [A081596](oeis/A081596.asm): Let n = 10x + y where 0 <= y <= 9, x >= 0.
 Then a(n) = 5x+y.
 * [A081597](oeis/A081597.asm): Let n = 10*x + y where 0 <= y <= 9, x >= 0.
 Then a(n) = 6*x + y.